johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 > Discipleship is the process of making disciples who themselves will also make other disciples.
 In a family where there is no birth there will be no continuity, so a church without disciples will not live for a long time.
 However, all church members are not disciples, yet the very objective is to make every believer a disciple.
 A mere believer is far from a disciple---*Burkinabé Pastor D. Ayoro, 2010, cited in Clements, 2013*

-## What is discipleship?
+## What is discipleship? ##

 **Messianic discipleship is a dynamic, generational process, empowered by the Holy Spirit**.

-To fully illustrate what is involved in this process, I want to link together[^fn1] two crucial statements made by the apostle, Paul, in his second letter to his disciple, Timothy:
+To fully illustrate what is involved in this process, I want to link together two crucial statements made by the apostle, Paul, in his second letter to his disciple, Timothy:[^fn1]

 > Keep safe the great treasure that has been entrusted to you, with the help of the Holy Spirit, who lives in us... and the things you heard from me, which were supported by many witnesses, these commit to faithful people, such as will be competent to teach others---*2 Timothy 1.14 and 2.2*